bryan-hoang/dnd-notes/notes/tidebreaker.md

 - **Lawrence Brantly**
   - An elf
   - Spiked white hair
-  - Bought books from the Fiend's Pit in Haywark's Haven
+  - Bought books from the Fiend's Pit in Haywark's Haven from bookkeeper
 - Nathan Stilts
   - Forger during tournament
   - Weighted my sword which caused me to lose the fight